dy/plot-grid/readme.md

 #### Lines

+Each of _x/y/r/a_ can define custom dimension view by the following options:

 | Name | Type | Description |
 |---|---|---|
 | `lines` | Bool, Array, Function, null | Array with values for lines or function returning such array, `state => [values...]`.
 By default lines are calculated based on range and viewport.
 Can be disabled by passing `false`. |